 - How your products and services will be priced

 - A comparison of the products or services your competitors offer in relation to yours

-- Sales literature you plan to use, including information about your marketing collateral materials and the role your website will play in your sales efforts
+- Sales literature you plan to use, including information about your marketing materials and the role your website will play in your sales efforts

 - A paragraph or so on how orders from your customers will be processed or fulfilled

 This section of your business plan should excite those you're hoping will fund your business or work with you.
-To that end, here are a few tips to create a product and services section that appeals to the reader:
+To that end, here are a few tips to create a products and services section that appeals to the reader:

-- Indicate anything extra special about what or how you'll provide your product or services.
+- Indicate anything extra special about what or how you'll provide your products or services.
 Will you be offering a special guarantee or refund policy?
 Do you have a quicker or more unique way of delivering your product or service?